 The County Sheriff also stated that if the sabotage had been successful, it would have taken at least 24 hours for the water to be contaminated and that even then additional security checkpoints would have detected an anomaly.

 Today, it is clear that cybercriminals are practicing heinous industrial sabotage.
 Cybersecurity experts have been warning for a long time that ‘critical infrastructure‘ is at risk of cybercrime.
 Critical infrastructure by definition includes; transport, nuclear plants, electricity, water, and all other national networks of systems necessary for daily life.

-Critical infrastructure systems running out-of-date software and having other vulnerabilities is a matter that needs attention in order to keep up with sophisticated attacks in the future.
+Critical infrastructure systems running out-of-date software and having other vulnerabilities are a matter that needs attention to keep up with sophisticated attacks in the future.
 Breaches such as this one are easier to conduct for the cybercriminal, because of the small scope of the facility.
 Regarding this case, Oldsmar Mayor Eric Seidel stated; “This is kind of bad.
 Actors are out there, it’s happening”.